Table of Contents

 Following were the arguments which were given on behalf of the petitioner:-

-(i) ALLEGATION AGAINST PPP:
+(i) Allegation Against PPP:

 It was argued that on the evening of 17th September 1977.
 A public statement was made by the Chief of Army Staff in which he leveled unfair allegations against the PPP Government.

-It was further argued that the action was taken in a malafide manner, the purpose of which was to prevent the party from taking part in the forthcoming election.
+It was further argued that the action was taken in a mala fide manner, the purpose of which was to prevent the party from taking part in the forthcoming election.

-Mr. Yahya Bakhtiyar argued that the Chief of Staff of Pakistan Army had no authority to impose martial law in the country.
+Mr. Yahya Bakhtiyar argued that the Chief of Staff of the Pakistan Army had no authority to impose martial law in the country.

-It was further argued that the arrest and detention of top leaders of the PPP were highly discriminatory and malafide.
+It was further argued that the arrest and detention of top leaders of the PPP were highly discriminatory and mala fide.

-The order of detention was in violation of fundamental rights, especially 9,10,17,25
+The order of detention violated fundamental rights, especially 9,10,17,25

 Following were the arguments, those were given by A.K.Brohi on behalf of the federation:-